Kelly Michael Hundley

 The transformation is complete

 “When I started my solo practice in 2013, I returned to my roots, kind of.
 I am not going to do everything I did when I started long ago.
-After 30 years I know what I like and prefer to handle, and I know what I am best at handling.
+After more than 30 years I know what I like and prefer to handle, and I know what I am best at handling.
 Labor and employment advice and help, including covenants not to compete and the host of issues involved there.
 Handling all type of business disputes and litigation.
 Helping that new business get off the ground and providing a sound foundation for a broad scope of corporate transactions.
 I can handle a host of other matters.
-However, if I don’t think I am the best person to help I know lots of other lawyers who can help, and I don’t mind recommending someone else.”
+However, if I don’t think I am the best person to help I know lots of other lawyers who can help, and I don’t mind recommending someone else.
+The goal is always the same -- making sure people get the best advice and representation available.”

 Why Blue Ridge?